lazarospsa/lazarospsa/README.md

 ### Hello, I'm Lazaros Psarokostas!

 I work as a software engineer full stack developer.
 I´m based in Thessaloniki, Greece.<br />
-A spider building its web!

 At 2006-2007 I wrote my first line of code...

 Since 2009 I've been living and breathing web development and creating modern and user friendly web applications.
-I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through code. ✨😍
+I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through code. ✨

 ### What I'm focusing on 👨‍💻